bagherilab/carcade_mapping_design_space/README.md

 |     |___tars/
 ```

+where each of the subfolders contains `toy` co-culture `dish` context simulation files for different aspects of the example pipeline:

-The `tars/` folder contains the compressed `.json` file outputs from the CARCADE model growth profiler.
++ The `tars/` folder contains the compressed `.json` file outputs from the CARCADE model growth profiler.

-The `parsed/` folder contains parsed `.pkl` files created from the `.tar` files.
++ The `parsed/` folder contains parsed `.pkl` files created from the `.tar` files.

-The `lysis/`, folder contains `.LYSIS.json` file outputs from the CARCADE model lysis profiler.
++ The `lysis/`, folder contains `.LYSIS.json` file outputs from the CARCADE model lysis profiler.

-The `analyzed/` and `subset/` folders contain `.pkl` files, which are sorted into subfolders, corresponding to the cell analysis and subsetted analysis or lysis files that result from the analysis pipeline.
-The subfolder structure is as follows:
++ The `analyzed/` and `subset/` folders contain `.pkl` files, which are sorted into subfolders, corresponding to the cell analysis and subsetted analysis or lysis files that result from the analysis pipeline.

+The subfolder structure for the `analyzed/` or `subset/` folders is as follows:

 ```
 analyzed or subset/